Overview

 Medical Disclaimer

 This article provides educational information about Dead Sea minerals and rosacea.
 It is not medical advice.
-The evidence presented is largely extrapolated from studies of related inflammatory conditions.
-Consult a dermatologist before beginning any new treatment approach for rosacea.
-Individual results depend on rosacea subtype, severity, and individual skin sensitivity.
+Consult a dermatologist before beginning a new treatment approach, especially if salt, heat, ultraviolet exposure, or cosmetics trigger symptoms.

 FAQs